exograph/exograph/README.md

 # Development

-If you would like to build Exograph locally, please see the [DEVELOPMENT.md](DEVELOPMENT.md).
+If you would like to build Exograph locally, please see [DEVELOPMENT.md](DEVELOPMENT.md).